MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/security-features.md

 ## Module and script block logging

 Module Logging allows you to enable logging for selected PowerShell modules.
 This setting is effective in all sessions on the computer.
-Pipeline execution events for the specified modules are recorded in the Windows PowerShell log in Event Viewer.
+PowerShell records pipeline execution events for the specified modules in the Windows PowerShell log in Event Viewer.

 Script Block Logging enables logging for the processing of commands, script blocks, functions, and scripts - whether invoked interactively, or through automation.
-This information is logged to the **Microsoft-Windows-PowerShell/Operational** event log.
+PowerShell logs this information to the **Microsoft-Windows-PowerShell/Operational** event log.

 For more information, see the following articles: